Internet-of-People/iop-message-protocol/TESTS.md

 ##### Description

+The test connects to the node and does not send any message.
+This should be detected as an inactive connection by the node after a while.

+###### Step 1:
 The test connects to the primary port of the node and waits 500 seconds.
-This should be detected as an inactive connection by the node.

 ##### Acceptance Criteria

+###### Step 1:
 Node disconnects the test before the wait finishes.